cedowens/gitleaks-wrapper/README.md

 1. Download and build gitleaks: https://github.com/zricethezav/gitleaks

-2. Download this python script and place it in the same directory that you built gitleaks in in step #1 above.
+2. Download this python script and place it in the same directory that you built gitleaks in step #1 above.

 3. Run this script and pass the company name into the -c option.
 Example: